klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 The next picture shows the outward facing side of the switch blade.
 There are 24 electrical connectors, but each again carries two Slingshot links.
 At the far left and far right you can again note the connectors to the water cooling.
-Each switch itself can consume up to 250W and also needs proper cooling.
+Each switch itself can consume up to 250W and is also fully water-cooled.

 ![Switch blade, outward facing side](../img/C05_S07_13_Slingshot_outer.png) *Switch blade, outward facing side*